sanazkeshvari/Papers/SDLR/Result/Baselines/Noisy/Normal Distribution base/Readme.md

-The performance measurement of implementing different baseline methods are reported here that directories named after each baseline methods.
+The performance measurement of implementing different baseline methods in face of a noise from normal distribution with mean of 0 and variance of 0.05 are reported here that directories named after each baseline methods.

  Each directory contains of 6 tabular files that shows the results of <b>MQ2007</b>, <b>MQ2008</b>, <b>MSLR10K</b>, <b>MSLR30K</b>, <b>Yahoo!Set1</b>, and <b>Yahoo!Set2</b> with metrics of <b>NDCG</b> and <b>MRR</b> at 1st, 2nd, 3rd, 5th, 10th, 20th positions.